fomightez/sequencework/Extract_from_FASTA/README.md

 - https://twitter.com/bioinformatics/status/1492276865104592899  February 2022
   >"What’s the current state of the art for sequence search on > 1TB FASTA files?
 Tips on storage and parallelisation would be lovely!"

+- Keep in mind, that you can use `blastdbcmd` to extract FASTA-formatted sequences and sequence ranges from the BLAST databases, see ['Extract different sequence ranges from the BLAST databases' in 'Extracting data from BLAST databases with blastdbcmd'](https://www.ncbi.nlm.nih.gov/books/NBK569853/).
+This could prove handy if you learned of the sequence or sequence ranges you are trying to extract via BLAST.